luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

 ]

 Because the channels have vastly different amounts of contained populism per video, number of videos, views, and likes, we employ separate regressions per channel and compare the effect sizes.
-Each regression is therefore run on videos from a single channel, and on either the logged number of likes or logged number of views.
+Each regression is thus run on videos from a single channel, and on either the logged number of likes or logged number of views.
 To ensure comparability of the effects, we additionally standardize (z-transform) the dependent variable as well as the populist dimension for each regression within each channel.
 Although it is important to bear this in mind during the interpretation of the results, we believe that we can achieve a better comparison between the effects.
 That way, we are able to investigate if videos that are more populist compared to other content of the same channel accumulates more popularity, again compared to videos of the same channel.